 Aaron is a polyhistoric man of the web who knows rabble-rousers get shit done.
-Currently, Aaron is the Senior Director of Editorial Technology for Penske Media Corporation, where he supports the editorial and business teams on over 20 brands including Rolling Stone, Variety, WIRED, The New Yorker, and The White House.
-He is also a WordPress Core Committer that focuses on improving developer happiness and making the internet usable and enjoyable by everyone and on the board for American United Nations International.
-He tweets at @aaronjorbin and posts his writing and art at aaron.jorb.in.
+He has led engineering teams responsible for some of the largest and most prominent WordPress sites in the world including Rolling Stone, Variety, WIRED, The New Yorker, and The White House.
+He is also a WordPress Core Committer that focuses on improving developer happiness and making the internet usable and enjoyable by everyone.
+He tweets at @aaronjorbin and writes regularly at aaron.jorb.in.

 Born and raised in suburban Chicagoland, Aaron and has been taking things apart and figuring out how things work since he was a young child.
 While in High School he was a DJ and remote sport broadcast producer for one of the longest-running high school radio stations, was a mediocre (at best) wrestler, and was a two-time finalist in the nation’s longest continuously running constitution contest.

 After high school, he attended college in one of the most beautiful places on earth, Michigan’s Upper Peninsula.
 While there Aaron co-founded an Improv comedy troupe, served on student government, and became heavily involved in campus event planning.
 He also served on a variety of university committees, was Secretary General of the Model United Nations club, and served as a TA for two semesters.
-Also active inside the classroom, Aaron went thought a variety of majors and minors taking classes in Physics, English, and Digital Cinema before finding himself with eventual finding a bachelor of science degree in Economics and Political Science with a minor in Speech Communication.
+Also active inside the classroom, Aaron went through a variety of majors and minors taking classes in Physics, English, and Digital Cinema before finding himself with eventually finding a bachelor of science degree in Economics and Political Science with a minor in Speech Communication.